rajeski/MyFlicks/README.md

 Additional Features / Website Improvements -

 1) The current homepage minimalism would benefit from the UX being redesigned
-2) The delete favorite movie feature needs to be fully deployed
+2) The delete favorite movie feature needs to be fully implemented
 3) A minimal number of demo movies are currently only offered in the database
 4) An additional layer of API-security is highly recommended
 5) Full-deployment to Heroku is pending